 Oxycodone Addiction Treatment

-Clinically Reviewed on December 9, 2022 by Dr Alexander Lapa (Psychiatrist).
+Clinically Reviewed on December 28, 2023 by Dr Robert Lutaaya.
 All information on this page has been reviewed and verified by a certified addiction professional.

 When many people think of drug addiction, they probably picture illegal substances like heroin, cocaine or methamphetamines.
 While these illegal drugs are a huge problem, the misuse of and addiction to prescription drugs is also an increasing concern throughout the UK.